TsaorKG/docker-utils/blue-green-deployment/README.md

 This will switch from current color blue to green.
 The next time you call switch it will swith from green to blue.

+In order to test the switch use the test-site script which will infinitely curl the color page of the sample app.
+This will show the impact of the switch.